Gridiron football: History

 The sport developed from informal games played in North America during the 19th century.
 Early games had a variety of local rules and were generally similar to modern rugby union and soccer.
 The earliest recorded instance of gridiron football occurred at University of Toronto's University College in November 1861.

 Later in the 1860s, teams from universities were playing each other, leading to more standardized rules and the creation of college football.
 While several American schools adopted rules based on the soccer rules of the English Football Association, Harvard University held to its traditional "carrying game".
 Meanwhile, McGill University in Montreal used rules based on rugby union.
 In 1874, Harvard and McGill organized two games using each other's rules.
 Harvard took a liking to McGill's rugby-style rules and adopted them.
-In turn, they were used when Harvard and Yale University played their first intercollegiate sports game in 1875, and after which the rugby-style Canadian game was adopted by Yale players and spectators from Yale and Princeton University.
+In turn, they were used when Harvard and Yale University played their first intercollegiate sports game in 1875, after which the rugby-style Canadian game was adopted by Yale players and spectators from Yale and Princeton University.
 This version of the game was subsequently played with several other U.S. colleges over the next several years.

 American football teams and organizations subsequently adopted new rules which distinguished the game from rugby.
 Many of these early innovations were the work of Walter Camp, including the sport's line of scrimmage and the system of downs.
 Another consequential change was the adoption of the forward pass in 1906, which allowed the quarterback to throw the ball forward over the line of scrimmage to a receiver.
 Canadian football remained akin to rugby for decades, though a progressive faction of players, chiefly based in the western provinces, demanded changes to the game based on the innovations in American football.
 Over the years, the sport adopted more Americanized rules, though it retained some of its historical features, including a 110 yd field, 12-player teams, and three downs instead of four.
 Around the same time Camp devised the rules for American football, the Canadian game would develop in the same way (but separately) from the American game; the Burnside rules were instrumental in establishing many of the rules for the modern game.